yeyu2/Youtube_demos/README.md

 * AutoGen_API/ - https://youtu.be/4mO2TmDervU - How to Create APIs for AutoGen
 * autogen_panel_image.py - https://youtu.be/2zNiRGE5TUM - How to Build an Image Creator Agent for the AutoGen Application
 * mesop_autogen.py - https://youtu.be/Iv-XnbIMG2M - Create a Multi-Agent App with Mesop
+* mesop_crewai.py - https://youtu.be/IE4AyrvC4yw - Use Mesop to Develop UI for CrewAI App